 As part of the Natural Resources Information Report, staff checks if any nature preserves are in the general vicinity of the subject property.
 If there is a nature preserve in the area, then that resource will be identified as part of the report.
 The SWCD recommends that every effort be made to protect that resource.
 Such efforts should include but are not limited to erosion control, sediment control, stormwater management, and groundwater monitoring.

-For the subject property: as shown on the below EcoCAT, there is no record of sensitive areas or endangered species in or near the subject property.
+For the subject property: as shown on the below EcoCAT, there is a record of sensitive areas or endangered species in or near the subject property: The Salamander Mussel (Simpsonaias ambigua)